 Make a Hot Chocolate Bar

 Chillier temps call for warm, sweet treats like hot chocolate.
-Set up a hot cocoa bar so your little one can select from their favorite toppings like rainbow sprinkles, whipped cream, and mini marshmallows.
+Set up a hot cocoa bar so your minis can select from their favorite toppings like rainbow sprinkles, whipped cream, and mini marshmallows.

 Go Crazy With Pinwheels

 Get an assortment of colorful metallic pinwheels, and head outside.
-Show your child how to hold the toy so the wheel spins in the fall breeze.
+Show your child how to hold the toy, so the wheel spins in the fall breeze.
+Bonus points if you make them yourselves.

 Fly a Kite